mghpcsim/rtd-nese/docs/source/using-nese.rst

 to be made available as network attached storage.

 For NESE Disk provided file services, you must have access to a system located in the MGHPCC.
-This could be campus HPC system (such as Engaging or Unity), a departmental system, or a group server.
+This could be a campus HPC system (such as Engaging or Unity), a departmental system, or a group server.
 This service does not provide compute or ways to access the storage without other servers being availalble in our data center.
 Contact your local campus support group for what systems are eligible for NESE Disk file services.